codereport/codereport.github.io/_posts/2020-04-10-CppCastEpisode242IsAwesome.md

 * [NVIDIA AI Podcast Episode 100 with Ian Buck](https://twitter.com/code_report/status/1185248371365142528?s=20)
 * [CppCast Episode 237 with Barry Revzin](https://twitter.com/code_report/status/1236362054715486209?s=20)

-However, today's episode was so good that I decided a tweet was not enough - so I created a blog so I could have more than 140 charactes to share my thoughts.
+However, today's episode was so good that I decided a tweet was not enough - so I created a blog so I could have more than 140 characters to share my thoughts.

 ### About CppCast